-Representative tryouts are closed to all parents/guardians and spectators to ensure that all athletes are given the best opportunity to perform without outside distractions and to avoid potential for perceptions of bias to arise; and to protect the integrity of our selections and allow coaches to avoid conversations and interaction with parents during the tryout process.
+Representative tryouts are closed to all parents/guardians and spectators to ensure that all athletes are given the best opportunity to perform without outside distractions and to avoid potential for perceptions of bias to arise.
+They are also closed to protect the integrity of our selections and allow coaches to avoid conversations and interaction with parents during the tryout process.
 Only coaches, selectors and WBA staff will enter the courts during tryouts.
-First aidwill be on site and emergency contact details will be readily available in case of any emergencies.
+First aid will be on site and emergency contact details will be readily available in case of any emergencies.
 All coaches, selectors and WBA staff involved in the tryouts will possess a working with children check.